Research Projects

 Devika Tiwari | An Exploration of Linguistically-Driven and Transfer Learning Methods for Euphemism Detection | To be presented at the 2022 Empirical Methods in Natural Language Processing (EMNLP) | Natalie Parde (Computer Science) | Winter 2022 |

-Christine Forde Gude | (Working title) "Simps" and "Pick-me's:" How AAVE Slang Encapsulates the Dating Culture and Beliefs of Young People in Online Communities | UIC LASURI Award | Xuehua Xiang | Work-in-progress; target date of completion: March 2023 |
+Christine Forde Gude | "Simps" and "Pick-me's:" How AAVE Slang Encapsulates the Dating Culture and Beliefs of Young People in Online Communities | UIC LASURI Award | Xuehua Xiang | Spring 2023 |

-Michelle Chen | How Different Generations Understand Classic Chinese Myths | UIC LASURI Award | Xuehua Xiang | Work-in-progress; target date of completion: March 2023 |
+Michelle Chen | How Different Generations Understand Classic Chinese Myths | UIC LASURI Award | Xuehua Xiang | Spring 2023 |

 TweetTaglish: A Dataset for Investigating Tagalog-English Code-Switching Heading link